- Date : 16/05/2018

 - Employee Provident Fund (increase your contributions with increases in your salary)

 - Life insurance (secure the financial future of your family in the event of your untimely demise.
-Your premium contributions should be at a level where it is possible to pay off all loans, take care of your children’s education, and provide living expenses to your family)
+Your insurance coverage should be at a level where it is possible to pay off all loans, take care of your children’s education, and provide living expenses to your family for at least two to five years after the primary breadwinner is no more.)

 - Tuition fees (for your children's schooling)